panxinming/XinmingPan.github.io/_posts/2022-2-5-test-post3.md

 #### (a)
 First, I write a class to scrape.
 In this class there are three functions in total.
 First is parse().

+This function has two parts:
+- Find the next link, which represents the details of our Movie.
+- Once we get into next link, then we are supposed to use the next function to get the detail information of the actors.

 ```python
 def parse(self, response):
     '''The function has two variables one is self and another is response.